tobybessant/terrain-generation/README.md

 ## FastNoise
 Auburn's FastNoise library has been used to generate the noise-based height map.
 It was chosen based on its optimal combination of noise-generation speed and feature set.
 With 9 different noise types, it allows my program to offer many different outputs to the user.
 The library can generate noise based on provided X & Y coordinates.
 This worked well with my set up, as I generate the grid (columns and rows) at the same time as I build their vertex data, allowing me to generate the height of each vertex with their current column (x) and row (y) values.

+# Miscellaneous
+## Inspiration & Differences from Other Programs
+The main driver for creating the application was to learn something about PCG, as it is a topic I am interested in but never had the opportunity to implement it in software.
+The decision to use noise-based terrain generation was based on it being an achievable PCG implementation for the given time frame.

+Noise-based terrain generation is very popular, however I have made an effort to make my program unique where possible.
+The main features that differentiate my program from other programs are the ability to 'fly' through the terrain, this allows the user to see their terrain from many different angles / perspectives.
+Secondly, I believe my 'island-ification' functionality is fairly unique, having defined my own curve function to lower vertex heights depending on their distance from the centre.

+## What I Started With
+This project started from a new/blank project, not related to my previous Model Loader submission.
+The only resource pulled across / not originally written for this submission was the module-provided sample ShaderLoader code, to load my simplified shaders into a shader program.